ajay-bhargava/ajay-bhargava/README.md

 I'm equal parts wet-lab biochemist/imaging-scientist and computational AI/ML code monkey multi-disciplinary scientist hybrid guy.
 I keep some of my code here for you to make your imaging, data acquisition, and analysis life a bit easier.

-- 🔭 I’m currently working on ...my Thesis (PhD, King's College 2020)
+- 🔭 I’m currently working on ... my Thesis (PhD, King's College 2020)

 <!--
 **ajay-bhargava/ajay-bhargava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.